-A) A contract may be awarded without competition when the Director of Purchasing determines in writing, after conducting a good faith review of available resources and advertising the City's intention to make a purchase on a sole source basis prior to the issuance of the award, that there is only one source for the required commodity, supply, service or construction item.
-The Director of Purchasing shall conduct negotiations, as appropriate, as to price, delivery and terms.
-A record of sole source procurements shall be maintained as a public record, and shall list each supplier's name, the amount and type of each contract, a listing of the item(s) procured under each contract, and the purchase order number of each contract file.
-Sole-source purchases of software maintenance are exempt from this section.

-B) In determining whether procurement qualifies as a sole source, Purchasing and the Department requesting the procurement shall show, at a minimum:

-(1) The unique benefits to the City of the item as compared to other products available in the marketplace;

-(2) That no other product provides substantially equivalent or similar benefits as compared to other products available in the marketplace;

-(3) That there is no possibility of competition, as from competing dealers or distributers.
+- A) A contract may be awarded without competition when the Purchasing Agent determines in writing, after conducting a good faith review of available resources that there is only one source for the required commodity, supply, service or construction item.
+The Purchasing Agent shall conduct negotiations, as appropriate, as to price, delivery and terms.
+A record of sole source procurements shall be maintained as a public record, and shall list each supplier's name, the amount and type of each contract, a listing of the item(s) procured under each contract, and the purchase order number of each contract file. - B) In determining whether procurement qualifies as a sole source, Purchasing and the Department requesting the procurement shall show, at a minimum: - (1) The unique benefits to the City of the item as compared to other products available in the marketplace; - (2) That no other product provides substantially equivalent or similar benefits as compared to other products available in the marketplace; - (3) That there is no possibility of competition, as from competing dealers or distributers.